yeatmanlab/roar-docs/docs/roar-redivis/README.md

 # ROAR Redivis Instance

 The ROAR Redivis instance is a convenient want for researchers and partners to share and access their data.
-It is a fully functional SQL web console with user-friendly features which makes querying, sorting, filtering, and merging data easy for the non-programmer. \
+It is a fully functional SQL web console with user-friendly features which makes querying, sorting, filtering, and merging data easy for the non-programmer.
+It includes built in functionality for Python Notebooks, R Notebooks, and raw SQL queries.

 The ROAR Redivis instance can be found [here](https://redivis.com/roar).